phuse-org/CTDasRDF/README.md

 This will create the folder C:\\_github\\CTDasRDF-MASTER and subfolders.
 You will need to edit the paths in some files to get things running.

 ```
-Contact the project leads for additional information.
+Contact the project leads Tim Williams or Armando Oliva for additional information.